poide/Snake/README.md

 # Snake
-First try to an snake game in python
+First try on doing the famous Snake in python